UTAH DEPARTMENT OF WORKFORCE SERVICES

 - Wage subsidies for workers over 50 who become re-employed at a lower wage than the former trade affected employment.

-If you have questions about your eligibility for these benefits, contact the Claims Center and ask for a Trade Act specialist.
+If you have questions about your eligibility for these benefits, contact the CARE Team and ask for a Trade Act specialist.

-You can change your mailing address, email address, or phone number online at jobs.utah.gov or by calling the Claims Center.
+You can change your mailing address, email address, or phone number online at jobs.utah.gov.
 Critical information that could affect your continuing eligibility will be mailed to the address shown on Workforce Services records unless you opt in for electronic correspondence.

 You may choose to get all your unemployment insurance correspondence through our Electronic Correspondence Center webpage.
 Electronic correspondence is convenient and easy to use.
 The advantages of electronic correspondence are: